Photographing your wedding venue

 When walking into a venue or location to take wedding photos, I naturally assess such things as lighting conditions, light direction and light colour.
 It is always a good idea to stay away from bright, sunny conditions as well as shade that is too dark as well as orangey or yellow light from lamps or down lights.
 Instead, I will suggest better locations based on light that will allow for flattering and soft light.
 A photographer who is experienced will do this automatically and not need to have visited the venue previously.

 Scouting a location

-Having photographed weddings for over 7 years now, I have photographed nearly every venue within the Sydney area and many of the ones in Brisbane and the Gold Coast.
+Having photographed weddings for over 7 years now, I have photographed nearly every venue within the Brisbane areas and the Gold Coast.
 However, if I have not been to a venue I have been booked for, then I will make a reasonable effort to visit that location before the wedding to give me an idea of the best spots and backgrounds and assess the lighting situation.
 If this is not possible, then I will arrive at the location early on the wedding day to scout out the best locations for wedding photography.

 We live in a digital age where finding photographs of particular locations is just a click away.
 If I have not photographed at a particular venue before, then I will always research this location by checking out other photographers work at that location, look up photographs on google of the area and have also used google earth on occasion.
 This allows me to gain an understanding of the location and where the best background might be.

 Take some photos yourself

 Couples usually visit the venue a couple of times before their actual wedding day to plan their wedding and meet with their event planner.
 This is a great opportunity to suss out some of the locations you would like to be used in your wedding photos.
 On occasion, I have had couples take their own photos of an area and send it to me before the wedding which is a great idea.
 Although the location of the ceremony can not be changed, there might be some great areas around the ceremony that might be ideal for photographs.